HCPSS/school-messenger-help/_posts/2014-02-17-customizing-recipients.markdown

 ![accessing lists](/school-messenger-help/images/broadcasts-lists.png)

-Click on the add new list button to build a list from scratch.
+Click on the "add new list button" to build a list from scratch.

 ![add new list](/school-messenger-help/images/add-new-lists.png)